snowplow/snowplow/3-enrich/scala-common-enrich/README.md

 ## Introduction

-Scala Common Enrich is a shared library for processing raw Snowplow events into validated and enriched Snowplow events, ready for loading into Storage.
+Scala Common Enrich is a shared library for processing raw Snowplow events into validated and enriched Snowplow events, ready for loading into [Storage] [storage].

 Scala Common Enrich provides record-level enrichment only: feeding in 1 raw Snowplow event will yield 0 or 1 records out, where a record may be an enriched Snowplow event or a reported bad record.

-Scala Common Enrich is designed to be used within a "host" ETL process.
-The currently supported host ETL process is our Hadoop (Scalding/Cascading) ETL process; we are working on a new Amazon Kinesis-based host ETL process.
+Scala Common Enrich is designed to be used within a "host" enrichment process.
+The currently supported host enrichment process is our [Hadoop Enrich] [hadoop-enrich]; however we are also working on a new [Amazon Kinesis] [kinesis]-based host enrichment process.

 ## Find out more